sapcc/vrops-exporter/README.md

 To have more control over the resources to be collected, they can be filtered by _resourcestatus_, _resourcehealth_ and _resourcestate_ in [inventory-config](tests/inventory_config.yaml).

 Additionally, multiple vROps can be processed concurrently.
 This is implemented with threads.
+*NOTE*: currently only once vCenter per vROps is supported.

 ###### inventory endpoints
 ```shell